LOST ROOT PASSWORD

 Save the file

 Now you can reboot your computer.
-Log in as normal user, open a console
+Log in as normal user, open a console and type:

 And set the new root password !